pluskid/Mocha.jl/docs/user-guide/layers/util-layer.rst

       Name of the concatenated output blob.

+.. class:: MemoryOutputLayer

+   Takes some blobs in the network and collect their data during forward pass of the network as a list of julia ``Array``s.
+Useful when doing in-memory testing for collecting the output.
+After running the forward pass of the network, the ``outputs`` field of the corresponding layer state object will contain a vector of the same size as the ``bottoms`` attribute.
+Each element of the vector is a list of tensors (julia ``Array`` objects), each tensor corresponds to the output in a mini-batch.

+   .. attribute:: bottoms

+      A list of names of the blobs in the network to store.

 .. class:: HDF5OutputLayer

    Takes some blobs in the network and writes them to a HDF5 file.